RedisLabs/redisraft/README.md

    committed, it is executed locally as a regular Redis command and the response is sent to the user.

-Raft communication between cluster members is handled by `RAFT.APPENDENTRIES` and `RAFT.REQUESTVOTE` commands which are also implemented by the module.
+Raft communication between cluster members is handled by `RAFT.AE` and `RAFT.REQUESTVOTE` commands which are also implemented by the module.

 The module starts a background thread which handles all Raft related tasks, such as: